-It doesn’t matter if you are a 6 hour marathoner or trying to break the 2.10.00 barrier.
+So, it doesn't matter if you are a 6 hour marathoner or trying to break the 2:20.00 barrier.
+Adaptation only occurs if there is sufficient time for the body to recover.

 We all have a choice as to how good we want to become in this sport.